daisykbrown/pai789_final_project/README.md

 #### A. Summary

 This script was written by Peter Wilcoxen and uses geopandas and pandas modules of Python as well as the geotools module created in Script3.
+The script does the following:

-The script uses voronois and dissolves to slice the floodplain into sections that correspond to the closest BFE, STATIC_BFE, and XS elevation points.
-The script also produces a new geopackage titled 'flood-elevation-points.gpkg'.
+Uses voronois and dissolves to slice the floodplain into sections that correspond to the closest BFE, STATIC_BFE, and XS elevation points.

+Produces a new geopackage titled 'flood-elevation-points.gpkg'.

 The input file used is:
  * 'floodplain-buildings.gpkg' which is the geopackage created in Script4